Guided tours and package for groups

 Parking

-Cars and buses should be parked in the large car park near the church and filling station.
+Cars and buses should be parked in the major car park near the church and former petrol station.
 From the car park to the castle entrance there is a 300 metre walk on a gravel path.
 There are two disabled parking spaces next to the castle.

-Packages for groups (a minimum of 15 persons)
+Packages for groups with a minimum of 10 persons

 Experience a full-day tour in the cultural settings of Uppland.
-You can combine a visit to us with lunch in the castle café.
-We also offer a combined package with an excursion to Salsta Castle or Åberg Museum.
+You can combine a visit to us with lunch in the nearby café.
+We also offer a combined package with an excursion to Salsta Manor or the Åberg Museum.

-Guided tour of the castle with lunch in the castle café
+Guided tour of the castle with lunch at the Coffee Roastery

-A Package for groups of at least 15 persons including guided tour of the castle.
-Lunch will then be served in the castle café.
+A Package for groups of at least 10 persons including guided tour of the castle.
+Lunch will then be served in the nearby Coffee Roastery.

 Lunch offer